🇨🇦

 Multi-Province Complexity

 If documents originate from multiple provinces (birth in one, marriage in another), each requires different provincial authorities.
-Tracking multiple authentication chains increases complexity and delay risk[2].
+Tracking multiple apostille chains increases complexity and delay risk[2].

 Common Canadian Application Failure Patterns